 - You are not required to park at the visitors center.
 We pulled in and everyone was parking there; they even had an overflow lot open.
-Luckily one of my kids pointed out that there were mini lots throughout the park and suggested that I take a chance to see if there were any availability.
+Luckily one of my kids pointed out that there were mini lots throughout the park and suggested that I take a chance to see if there were any available.
 We were able to park right at each trail head that we hiked, which helped conserve our energy a lot.

 - STAY HYDRATED:

 - If you are going to climb the rocks—small or large—good hiking shoes or boots are a must.
 Protect your head from the sun.
 Wear active/athletic wear.
 If you will be out late into the evening, bring some layers to cover up.